polybiusproxy/hxCodec/README.md

 To play a cutscene before another week, replace `curWeek == 0` with the number of the week of your choice (-1, because arrays start from 0).

-To play a cutscene at the end of a song, place the following code in `PlayState.hx` before the line `prevCamFollow = camFollow;` in the `endSong()` function.
-You can wrap it in an "if" statement if you'd like to restrict it to a specific song. you should also add the isCutscene to PlayState, It solved a crash for some.
+To play a cutscene at the end of a song, place the following code in **`PlayState.hx`** before the line `prevCamFollow = camFollow;` in the `endSong()` function.
+You can wrap it in an "if" statement if you'd like to restrict it to a specific song. you should also add the isCutscene variable to PlayState, it solved a crash for some.

 ```haxe
 var video:MP4Handler = new MP4Handler();